writethedocs/www/docs/conf/cincinnati/2018/news/welcome.rst

 Tickets
 -------

-Tickets will officially go on sale in **May 2018**.
+`Tickets <http://www.writethedocs.org/conf/cincinnati/2018/tickets/>`_ are **on sale now**!

-In the meantime, you can see our 2018 ticket prices on our `Tickets <http://www.writethedocs.org/conf/cincinnati/2018/tickets/>`_ page.
 As with our other conferences, we have tiered pricing to make it fair for everyone.
 Please buy the ticket that best fits your situation.

 We keep ticket prices low so that it is accessible to the widest range of people possible.
 However, if you can't afford these prices and still wish to attend, please email us at cincinnati@writethedocs.org, and we can see how we can help.